allthingsida/qscripts/README.md

 To deactivate a script, just press `Ctrl-D` or right-click and choose `Deactivate script monitor` from the `QScripts` window.
 When an active script becomes inactive, it will be shown in *italics*.

 There are few options that can be configured in `QScripts`.
-Just press `Ctrl+E` or right-click and selection options:
+Just press `Ctrl+E` or right-click and select `Options`:

-* Script monitor interval: controls the refresh rate of the script change monitor.
-Ideally 500ms is a good amount of time to pick up script changes.
 * Clear message window before execution: clear the message log before re-running the script.
 Very handy if you to have a fresh output log each time.
 * Show file name when execution: display the name of the file that is automatically executed
 * Execute the unload script function: A special function, if defined, called `__quick_unload_script` will be invoked before reloading the script.
 This gives your script a chance to do some cleanup (for example to unregister some hotkeys)
+* Script monitor interval: controls the refresh rate of the script change monitor.
+Ideally 500ms is a good amount of time to pick up script changes.

 ## Executing a script without activating it